NeoLight1010/rust-introduction-devsu-lab/slides.md

 Rust is a systems-programming language created by Mozilla in 2010.

 Rust is taking over the programming world for its revolutionary features.

-Rust's mascot is a crab called *Ferris* 🦀.

 ![width:200px](https://rustacean.net/assets/cuddlyferris.png)